Search

 Conductor

-Titus Engel is one of the production's greatest assets, a polyglot Pultmann who thinks his way into Lehár as well as Shostakovich or Schoenberg and actually conducts the mix of styles as such.
+Titus Engel is one of the production's greatest assets, a polyglot pultmann who thinks his way into Lehár as well as Shostakovich or Schoenberg and actually conducts the mix of styles as such.
 Münchner Merkur, December 2021

 NATIONAL POLISH RADIO SYMPHONY ORCHESTRA